 We are delighted to announce that the PDF version of the Treaty Times Thirty book is now online.
 You can download a free copy here.

 The Treaty Times Thirty book will soon be available to borrow from major libraries.
 Please see below if you would like to order a copy.

 What is the Treaty Times Thirty all about?

 2016 marked the Society’s 30th anniversary.
 To celebrate this milestone, over 100 translators, reviewers and organisers contributed their work to translate the English and the official modern English translation of Māori versions of the Treaty of Waitangi, showcasing best practice in the industry.

-The translations will be gifted to the people of New Zealand and have been published in a book.
+The translations have been gifted to the people of Aotearoa New Zealand and published in a book.